 Support & Troubleshooting

-1) How come on the Azimuth test, both channel shows ZERO, or both channel shows the same readings ?
+5) How come on the Azimuth test, both channels shows ZERO or both channel shows the same readings?

-The reason why the Azimuth does not detect L and R channel or shows the same reading for both channel (or showing ZERO) is because the ART PHONO PLUS driver is not installed correctly.
+The reason why the Azimuth does not detect L and R channels or shows the same reading for both channels (or showing ZERO) is because the ART PHONO PLUS driver is not installed correctly.
 Do not use the driver which comes with the Art Phono Plus CDrom.

 Repeat the installation process: